koriaf/parks-bce-integration-bookable-things/api_products.rst

 .. http:get:: /products/(product_id)/

-  Returns the same response format as the previous endpoint but for the single object.
+  Returns the same response format as the "products list" endpoint but for the single object.